-Mode Register Set (MRS)
+• Mode Register Set (MRS)

 The mode register stores the data for controlling the various operating modes of DDR2 SDRAM.
 It controls CAS latency, burst length, burst sequence, test mode, DLL reset, WR, and various vendor specific options to make DDR2 SDRAM useful for various applications.
 The default value of the mode register is not defined, therefore the mode register must be programmed during initialization for proper operation.
 The mode register is written by asserting LOW on CS#, RAS#, CAS#, WE#, BA0 and BA1, while controlling the state of address pins A0 - A12.
 The DDR2 SDRAM should be in all bank precharge state with CKE already HIGH prior to writing into the mode register.
-The mode register set command cycle time (t{MRD}) is required to complete the write operation to the mode register.
 The mode register contents can be changed using the same command and clock cycle requirements during normal operation as long as all bank are in the precharge state.
 The mode register is divided into various fields depending on functionality.

-- Burst Length Field (A2, A1, A0) This field specifies the data length of column access and selects the Burst Length. - Addressing Mode Select Field (A3) The Addressing Mode can be Interleave Mode or Sequential Mode.
-Both Sequential Mode and Interleave Mode support burst length of 4 and 8. - -CAS Latency Field (A6, A5, A4) This field specifies the number of clock cycles from the assertion of the Read command to the first read data.
+- Burst Length Field (A2, A1, A0): This field specifies the data length of column access and selects the Burst Length.

+- Addressing Mode Select Field (A3): The Addressing Mode can be Interleave Mode or Sequential Mode.
+Both command to the first read data.
 The minimum whole value of CAS Latency depends on the frequency of CK.
+The minimum whole value satisfying the following formula must be programmed into this field. $t{\text{CAC}(\text{min})} \leq \text{CAS}$ Latency X t{CK}

+- CAS Latency Field (A6, A5, A4): This field specifies the number of clock cycles from the assertion of the Read

-The minimum whole value satisfying the following formula must be programmed into this field. tcAc(min) CAS Latency X tcK - Test Mode field: A7; DLL Reset Mode field: A8 These two bits must be programmed to "00" in normal operation. - (BA0, BA1): Bank addresses to define MRS selection.
+- Test Mode field (A7); DLL Reset Mode field (A8): These two bits must be programmed to "00" in normal operation. - (BA0-BA1): Bank addresses to define MRS selection.

+Table 5.
+Made Deviator Ditmon

-Note 1:.For DDR2-800, WR (write recovery for autoprecharge) min is determined by t{CK} (avg) max and WR max is determined by t{CK} (avg) min.
-WR [cycles] = RU { t{WR} [ns]/ t{CK} (avg)[ns]}, where RU stands for round up.
+Note 1: For DDR2-800, WR min is determined by t{CK} (avg) max and WR max is determined by t{CK}(avg) min.
+WR [cycles] = RU {t{WR}[ns]/t{CK}(avg)[ns]}, where RU stands for round up.
 The mode register must be programmed to this value.
-This is also used with t{RP} to determine t{DAL} .
+This is also used with t{RP} to determine t{DAL}.